 Admission to the Program.
 Participation in the University Honors Program is voluntary.
 Entering freshmen, current students in their first year of study, and transfer students are eligible for the program.
 The Honors Committee will give priority to entering freshmen who have a composite ACT of 26 and a high school grade point average (GPA) of 3.4.
-The Honors Committee may also invite qualified first-year students and transfer students to join the program.
+The Honors Committee may also invite qualified firstyear students and transfer students to join the program.
 A student must complete at least 60 hours at Quincy University in order to graduate with the title of Honors Scholar.

 Program Requirements.
 The Honors Program is University-wide rather than departmentally based.
 Honors courses apply toward graduation in one of three ways: to fulfill a general education requirement, to serve as an elective, or to apply as a major course within a discipline.
 Honors students may not take more than six hours of Honors coursework in any semester unless they are pursuing Distinguished Honors and choose to enroll in HON 498, Honors Research.
-Honors students incur no charge for increasing credit hours over 18 (to a maximum of 21 hours per semester).
-A student may receive a total of 6 free hours while actively enrolled in Honors at Quincy University (see p.
-22).
+Honors students may transfer a maximum of 2 Honors courses from a previous institution.
+While full-time enrollment is 12-18 hours, Honors students may register for up to 21 hours during 2 semesters at no additional charge (Honors students may receive a total of 6 tuition-free hours while actively enrolled in Honors at Quincy University).
 Students must complete 18 hours in the Honors Program to receive Honors Scholar recognition.
 Honors courses fall into two categories: